adobe/aio-lib-ims/README.md

 ## Running on a Desktop

-When running on your local machine the AIO Lib Core IMS is leveraging the [Configuration module for use by aio-cli plugins](https://github.com/adobe/aio-lib-core-config) to load and update the configuration stored in `.aio` and `.env` files.
+When running on your local machine the AIO IMS is leveraging the [Configuration module for use by aio-cli plugins](https://github.com/adobe/aio-lib-core-config) to load and update the configuration stored in `.aio` and `.env` files.
 The library supports both local and global aio configurations.

-Here is an example that relies on the AIO Lib Core IMS to generate a token from an existing configuration:
+Here is an example that relies on the AIO IMS to generate a token from an existing configuration:

 ```js
 const { context, getToken } = require('@adobe/aio-lib-ims');